 - Turn the fabrics right side out, finger press and iron press

 - Serge the top and bottom edges of the bodice.
-If you don’t have a serger, use the zig-zag stitch on your machine to finish seams or fold fabric in twice, 0.50 cm = 1/8″ each fold (note: this works well on thin fabric only)
+If you don’t have a serger, use the zig-zag stitch on your machine to finish seams or fold fabric in twice, 1/8″ each fold (note: this works well on thin to medium fabrics only)

 Hi, I'm Petro, author and founder of Easy Peasy Creative Ideas.
 Sewist, crafter, avid DIY-er, foodie, photographer, homemaker and mommy to one.
 I'm an expert at coming up with quick, clever sewing tips, recycling crafts and simple, easy recipes!
 You can find my ideas featured in reputable publications such as Country Living, Good House Keeping, Yahoo News, WikiHow, Shutterfly, Parade, Brit & Co and more.
 Thanks for stopping by and hope you'll stay for a while, get to know me better and come back another time.
 Stick around for real fun projects!